Rikiub/yournal.py/README.md

 This is a Python script, so you need to have Python installed on your system (duh).

-So, if you are on Linux or MacOS, running the script is as easy as:
+If you are on Linux or MacOS, running the script is as easy as:

 ```shell
 ./yournal.py